Prototype definition guide

 With the pattern parameter, you can set a validation rule for the configuration parameter value according to a regular expression.
 Parameter is supported for the config parameters of the password, string, text, and secrettext types.

-• +?, *?, ?? — the *, +, and ? qualifiers are all greedy; they match as much text as possible.
-Sometimes this behavior isn’t desired and you want to match as few characters as possible.
++?,*?,??— the*,+, and?qualifiers are all greedy.
+They match as much text as possible.
+Sometimes this behavior can be unwanted and you may want to match as few characters as possible. -

 Use only standard escapes like \n, \r, \t and notice that you also need to do JSON escaping.